blbadger/blbadger.github.io/input-adversarials.md

 In the last section we saw that using the gradient of the output with respect to the input $\nabla_a J(O(a, \theta))$ may be used to modify the input in order to make it more like what the model expects a given parameter label to be.
 But applying this gradient to an initial input of pure noise was not found to give a realistic representation of the desired type fo flower, because the loss function is discontinuous with respect to the input.
 Instead we find a type of adversarial example which is confidently assigned to the correct label by the model, but does not actually resemble any kind of flower at all.

 Is there some way we can prevent our trained deep learning models from making unrealistic images during gradient descent on a random input?
 Research into this question has found that indeed there is a way: restrict the image modification process such that some quality of a real image is enforced.
+We will proceed with this investigation using an Inceptionv3 (aka GoogleNetv3) trained on the full ImageNet dataset, which consists of labelled images of 1000 classes.

 Which qualities of a real image should be enforced during gradient descent?
 A good paper on this topic by [Olah and colleages](https://distill.pub/2017/feature-visualization/) details how different research groups have attempted to restrict a variety of qualities, but most fall into fouor categories: input or gradient regularization, frequency penalization, transformational invariance, and a learned prior.